 As discussed in Chapter 5, the study uses an embedded case study design in assessing the factors affecting the performance and sustainability of the LPDs.
 Therefore, the LPDs are analysed on two levels.
 On the first level, the study assesses the performance and sustainability of LPDs at the district level focusing on Gianyar district.
 On the second level, the performance and sustainability of the LPD at firm (unit) level is assessed using SWOT analysis in order to create some elements of business plans for the LPDs.
 Two LPDs were chosen as representative of two different regions; the LPD of Mas village (handicraft industry based region) and the LPD of Kerta village (agricultural based region).
-As noted earlier, the advantages of this case study design are that it makes a case study inquiry more focused, while a holistic case study design - that used by most previous studies - examines only the global nature of a microfinance institution - and uses consolidated financial data of the microfinance institutions at provincial level.
+As noted earlier, the advantages of this case study design - that used by most previous studies - examines only the global nature of a microfinance institutions at provincial level.